-The images are MY copyright.
-You may NOT re-use them without my permission, though permission is usually granted for private, non-commercial purposes, and if they are used, my copyright and their source must be acknowledged.
+The images are the copyright of Paul Withers.
+You may NOT re-use them without permission, though permission is usually granted for private, non-commercial purposes, and if they are used, my copyright and their source must be acknowledged.

 Look through the listing you will see that we make comments such as : 'Spine worn', 'Cover scruffy and faded'; 'Grubby, well-worn, several repairs'; 'Library bookplates, stamps, etc., o/wise a reasonable copy'; 'Spine partially missing', 'Plates and pages foxed and spotty'; 'Cover tatty and coming adrift.
 Needs rebinding'.
 From these comments, you will see that we try to ensure that those that are falling apart, those off which people have eaten their breakfast (you think I'm joking ?), are described as such.
 We want you, the customer to be happy with what you get from us.

 Where it says 'slight', (usually abbr. to "sl."), this means tiny, a little, or very small.
 You will not find when you order a book described as 'slight tear to back cover' has the back cover half torn off.
 If it doesn't say 'falling apart', it isn't.
 We want our customers to continue to order books and coins over many years, which is why our goods are described fairly, so as to be received with pleasure, not disappointment.

 As New - Used only when the book is in the same condition to which it was published.
 As far as we can tell there are no defects, no missing pages, no library stamps, etc., and the dust jacket (if it was issued with one) is fine, without any tears, or marks.

 Very Good - Describes a book that does show some small signs of wear - but no tears - on either binding or paper.
 Any defects are noted.

 Good - Describes the average, used worn book that has all pages or leaves present.
 Any defects that we have noted are mentioned.

 For more information see article 'Book Grading' under the Blog.